Local solutions of General Relativity in the presence of the Trace Anomaly: Black hole solutions

 it turns out that (\ref{last}) is satisfied by making the choice,

 or

 Therefore the spherical case $k=1$ is the only relevant one.
 We note that $c_1$ is fixed by the model, such that $c_0$ can be correctly identified with the BH mass. \\ \\ To obtain BH solutions without constraints on $\alpha$ and $\lambda$, we may introduce additional fluid contributions to the field equations \cite{Saha}.
-In what follows, we will denote with the pedex ``$F$'' the contributions of the fluid and with the pedex ``$TA$'' the contribution of the trace anomaly.
+In what follows, we will denote with the subscript ``$F$'' the contributions of the fluid, and with the subscript ``$TA$'' is the contribution of the trace anomaly.
 The effective energy density and pressure in (\ref{00})--(\ref{11}) and (\ref{conslaw}) are

 and (\ref{last}) is

 Firstly, we recover the result of \cite{Cai2} by taking into account the contribution of a cosmological constant, namely

 where $\Lambda$ is a constant.
 In the presence of Type A anomaly and by assuming $p=-\rho$ we find